X610S-06/to-do-list/README.md

 To Do list
 Basic to-do list using ReactJS.

-Clone And Use:
+Clone and Use:

-1. Download or clone the zip file.
+  Download or clone the zip file.

-2. Open terminal or Gitbash from the downloaded file location.
+  Open Terminal or Gitbash from the downloaded file location.

-3. TO install dependencies.
-Run
+  To install dependencies.

     npm install

-4. To open the website locally on your browser.
-Run
+  To open the website locally on your browser.

     npm start